hmakelin/gisnav/docs/pages/setup.rst

 .. warning::
-    Many commercial services explicitly prohibit the caching of map tiles in their licensing terms, especially if their business model is based on billing API requests.
+    Many commercial services explicitly prohibit the caching of map tiles in their Terms of Use (ToU), especially if their business model is based on billing API requests.
 This is mainly to prevent disintermediation in case their tiles are redistributed to a large number of end users.

-    While caching tiles onboard your own drone is likely not the kind of misuse targeted by such clauses, you should still make sure you understand the Terms of Use of the service you are using and that it fits your planned use case.
+    While caching tiles onboard your own drone is likely not the kind of misuse targeted by such clauses, you should still make sure you understand the ToU of the service you are using and that it fits your planned use case.

 .. seealso::